Python API Getting Started¶

 The following example (basak_tabulate.py) shows how the UO2 potential model of Basak [1] can be tabulated:

-• when executed from the command line this script will write tabulated potentials into a file named TABLE.
+TABLEfile the Basak model can be described to DL_POLY.- when executed from the command line this script will write tabulated potentials into a file named

 #! /usr/bin/env python